sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

   Explanation       This tag specifies the primary table for the command if it is different then view table.
 The keys are used from tag 'view_keys'.
-                    If attributes from more than one table are referenced in the COMMAND (other than the primary table of the view), then this command has to be rendered using command_render_cb.
+                    If attributes from more than one table are referenced in the COMMAND (other than the primary table of the view), then this command has to be rendered using render_command_cb.

 5. Attribute        command_keys